zephyrproject-rtos/zscilib/README.md

 ## Quick Start: Standalone

-A standard makefile-based project is included in `samples/standalone` showing how zscilib can be built by itself with GCC (without using Zephyr).
+A few makefile-based projects are included in `samples/standalone` showing how zscilib can be used independent of Zephyr.

 If you already have an appropriate GNU toolchain and build tools (`make`, etc.) installed, you can simply execute the following commands:

 ```
-$ cd samples/standalone
+$ cd samples/standalone/svd_pinv
 $ make
-  Compiling obj/main.o
-  Compiling obj/matrices.o
-  Compiling obj/vectors.o
-  Compiling obj/zsl.o
-  gcc obj/main.o obj/matrices.o obj/vectors.o obj/zsl.o  -o bin/zscilib -Wall -I. -I../../include -lm
 $ bin/zscilib
   Hello, zscilib!
   ...